 I came across this recipe for hummus and refried beans taquitos from cleaneatingveggiegirl.com a short while ago and ever since I have been obsessed with these simple to make parcels of deliciousness.
 Suitable for vegans the taquitos are ideally served hot but are just as nice cold in my opinion especially if served with some hot sauce.

 Chili is the ultimate Mexican food in my eyes and can be extremely versatile when used for your themed picnic.
-It doesn’t matter if you have no tacos lying around for example as nachos can easily be used for dipping, not to mention the numerous ways you can use a tortilla which all complement the use of chili.
-I can cope with most foods being served hot or cold, it was the way I was brought up, but chili is one of those foods that screams out to be served hot.
+It doesn’t matter if you have no tacos lying around for example as nachos can easily be used for dipping.
+Not to mention the numerous ways you can use a tortilla which all complement the use of chili.
+I can cope with most foods being served hot or cold, it was the way I was brought up.
+But chili is one of those foods that screams out to be piping hot on your plate.
 Check out our article on vacuum flasks for some ideas for keeping your food hot.

 Mexican Picnic Desserts

-I think fudge is a very underrated option to use for desserts.
-I think it’s because there’s not a lot you can do with it to make it seem more fancy.
-You can’t make an exquisite compote to sit alongside it and you would be pretty foolish to try a deconstructed version whereby you’re left with a puddle of condensed milk and a pile of sugar.
-But when you bite into your chunk of fudge you instantly realize that it is absolutely fine as it is, it does not need anything added to it.
-It is perfect for our Mexican picnic as it is light, compact and not reliant on any particular climate.
+I think people underrate fudge as an option to use for desserts.
+Maybe it’s because there’s not a lot you can do with it to make it seem fancier.
+You can’t make an exquisite compote to sit alongside it.
+And you would be pretty foolish to try a deconstructed version whereby you’re left with a puddle of condensed milk and a pile of sugar.
+But when you bite into your chunk of fudge you instantly realize that it is absolutely fine as it is.
+It does not need anything added to it.
+Fudge is perfect for our Mexican picnic as it is light, compact and not reliant on any particular climate.
 Check out this recipe to keep our Mexican theme going.

-For a more traditional suggestion for your Mexican dessert you would not go far wrong if you opted for tres leches.
-This beautiful cake combines whole milk, condensed milk, evaporated milk and cream that together make one of the moistest things you are ever likely to taste.
+For a more traditional suggestion for your Mexican dessert, you would not go far wrong if you opted for tres leches.
+This beautiful cake combines whole milk, condensed milk, evaporated milk and cream.
+Together, this makes one of the moistest things you are ever likely to taste.

 Mexican Picnic Beverages

 I once had a friend who ruined Christmas for me forever.
-He invited several of my friends and I over for Christmas dinner which he promised would be extremely filling and extremely boozy.
+He invited several of my friends and me over for Christmas dinner.
+He promised it would be extremely filling and extremely boozy.
 What he failed to tell us though was that he was going to combine the two elements and serve us alcoholic food.
-By the time I poured the tequila soaked gravy all over my Christmas dinner it was too late.
-Everything tasted of tequila and I’ve never been able to look at a Christmas dinner without a cold shudder running down my back since.
+By the time I poured the tequila-soaked gravy all over my Christmas dinner it was too late.
+Everything tasted of tequila.
+I’ve never been able to look at a Christmas dinner without a cold shudder running down my back since.